 LIFE reporters with the US soldiers

-Temple with empty rifles, [initially] under orders not to fire.
-"When [photographer] Wayman and I arrived the battalion had
+rifles, [initially] under orders not to fire.
+"When [photographer] Wayman and I arrived

 |